LewisMDillon/Bushy-Park-Social-Tennis/README.md

 Main colors were picked to be roughly "tennis-themed" with neutral blues and greens to blend with tennis court colors.

-Colour tools such as https://www.colorhexa.com/ & https://palettegenerator.com/ were used to analyze image color palletes and find contrasting standout colours as well as colors to blend and accent.
+Colour tools such as https://www.colorhexa.com/ & https://palettegenerator.com/ were used to analyze image color palettes and find contrasting standout colours as well as colors to blend and accent.

 - `#ffffff` used for primary text.